the-lightstack/LocalSuperSearch/Readme.md

 -[x] only crawl if modification date has changed
 - word vectorization to find semantic similarities between keywords and searches
-- generate Database path depending on OS (I think mac doesn't have ~/.local/share/) and maybe even Windows
+- generate Database path depending on OS (I think mac doesn't have ~/.local/share/) and maybe even Windows -[ ] Parallel processing would be probably bring a big speed up

 ## IDEA
 decrease Crawl type by also storing the modification dates of dirs we pass by,